samuelcolvin/python-devtools/docs/index.rst

 * Each output it prefixed with the file, line number and function where ``debug`` was called
 * the variable name or expression being printed is shown
-* each argument is printed "pretty" on a new line with
+* each argument is printed "pretty" on a new line
 * if ``pygments`` is installed the output will be highlighted

 Complex usage